jamhed/yachat/README.md

 1. On online list conv where we are in
 2. Check database arguments for correctness (existance)
-4. Online status
+4. Online status (connection on/off)
 5. List Conv users
-6. Names in messages
 7. Remove double buttons in templates and in places
 8. On register auto-login
+9. On logout clear everything

 DONE
 ====